fgpv-vpgf/fgpv-vpgf/docs/developer/modules/core.md

 Used for time limiting the rate at which a function is executed.
 It is useful to limit, for example, the number of clicks made on an element where there is a heavy compute cost associated with each click.

-# plugin.service.js

-Stores all currently registered plugins and manages a list of registered viewer components that which to be notified when a new plugin is registered.

 # reload.service.js

 There are instances where the viewer needs to be completely reloaded: